RedhawkSDR/transceiver-api/fei_modifications.md

 indicate whether all settling times have been accomplished and the devices PLLs are _locked_?_

-## Radio Control Using StreamSRI Keywords.
+## Radio Control Using StreamSRI Keywords
 There are two ways to control the _radio_ portion of an FEI device.
 In this case the _radio_ portion is defined as the following collection of settings for each tuner: